 Naturalist Sue Parker’s fascination with orchids stems from her childhood in the Far East.
 The colourful wildflowers growing over her garden fence in Singapore were the kind of exotic orchids that many people in Europe now have in pots on windowsills.
 The search for wild orchids has taken Sue to many countries; but, as she says, there is a special satisfaction in finding and identifying beautiful orchids close to home – and for the past 16 years Sue’s home in Carvoiero has been a base for studying the Algarve’s wonderful wildflowers and, in particular, its wild orchids.
 (Sue also has a home in Wales, which serves as her main ‘writing’ base.)

 An active conservationist, Sue is the author of 12 books and several dozen articles on wildlife and countryside topics; she is well known in the Algarve for her column on Sustainable Living, which is published monthly in the Algarve Resident newspaper.
 Sue’s latest book, Wild Orchids of the Algarve - how, when and where to find them, provides a wealth of additional information on orchid ecology, taxonomy, top orchid sites and walks in the Algarve; its the essential handbook for Algarve residents and visitors alike.
-Sue has also produced and maintains the Algarve Wildlife website, whose pages are visited nearly 200,000 times a year.
+Sue has also produced and maintains the Algarve section of this website, whose pages have been visited up to 200,000 times a year.

 Pat O’Reilly’s fascination with fungi, wildflowers and wildlife stretches back more than 40 years and has taken him to many countries; but, as he says, there is a special satisfaction in finding and identifying things close to home.